-For this project, the Standing Committee evaluated two measures undergoing maintenance review against NQF's standard evaluation criteria and recommended both for endorsement.
-The two measures are:
+For this project, the Standing Committee evaluated two measures undergoing maintenance review against NQF's standard evaluation criteria.
+The Committee recommended both measures for endorsement, and the Consensus Standards Approval Committee (CSAC) upheld the Committee's recommendations.
+The endorsed measures are: